jmensel/Zendocs/README.md

 This little app was born of a problem:  my team and I were migrating all of our ticketing and documentation stuff out of Zendesk and into other systems.
 This was a pity, because Zendesk is awesome, and I was sad to see it go.

 Anyway, the point of this app is to get your forum articles out of Zendesk and into a little-bitty web app that you can use to manipulate the docs with some bare-bones editing and search features.
-It was never intended to be a complete CMS, or even a feature-complete app, just a tidy way of moving stuff out of Zendesk.
+It was never intended to be a complete CMS, or even a feature-complete app, just a tidy way of addressing the task at hand.

 Please note that, strictly speaking, I'm a sysadmin, not a developer, so you may see some code that you find silly, simplistic, or verbose to the point of lunacy.
 This is by design - I have to keep things simple, or it all runs off the rails :-)

-The versioning feature in particular is dynfunctional, and I suggest that you disable it.

-The rest of the app works fine, and has survived a years worth of 25-odd nerds beating on it, so it's somewhat robust when used as directed.
+That said, the app works fine, and has survived a year's worth of 25-odd nerds beating on it, so it's pretty robust when used as directed.

 # Setup